Army corps general: Italy

 In Italy the rank of generale di corpo d'armata or Tenente Generale is shown by three stars and a 'greca' for the Army, Guardia di Finanza and Carabinieri.
 It is equivalent to squadron admiral in the Italian Navy and generale di squadra aerea in the Italian Air Force.

+Switzerland

+The Swiss Armed Forces utilize a similar rank called Corps Commander, called Commandant de corps in French, Comandante di corpo in Italian and Korpskommandant in German.
+There are at least 3 of them at any given time, they are the Chief of the Armed Forces, Chief of Joint Operations Command, additionally acting as Deputy Chief of the Armed Forces and Chief of Training and Education Command.
+As of August 2026, they are Benedikt Roos, Laurent Michaud and Gregor Metzler.